 I joined the Center for Language Education in 2010.
 In the Center for Language Education, I teach English language skills-based and content-based courses at undergraduate and graduate degree levels.
-For the past four years, I have been mainly working with business and science undergraduate students.
-Four summers ago, I began working with postgraduate students.
-I taught a managerial communication course in the MBA program part-time (2012).
-In the Fall term (2014), I developed and taught a new course in testing and assessment in the MA in International Language Education program part-time.
-In the Spring term (2016), I taught the testing and assessment course for the second time as well as pilot-teaching a new course for research postgraduate students in Business and Social Sciences.
+Since five years ago, I have been mainly working with first-year undergraduate and postgraduate students.
+In the Fall term (2014), I developed and taught a general elective course “Testing and Assessment” in the MA in International Language Education program and have been teaching it every year.
+In the Spring term (2016), I had developed and taught a new course for research postgraduate students in Business and Social Sciences until recently when I moved into teaching research postgraduate students in Science Studies.
+In the Fall term (2019), I am working with first-year undergraduate students as well as postgraduate students in Engineering Research Studies.
 I thoroughly enjoy working with a diverse student body of different levels.
 At the same time, I am excited about expanding my teaching repertoire.
 I look forward to the teaching and learning ahead.

 I was born and raised in Hong Kong.
 I have worked as a civil servant, organizational communication consultant, corporate human resources trainer, language teacher, and teacher trainer at various settings in Australia, China, Hong Kong, and the United States.
 I completed my undergraduate degree in History with a focus on international relations from Hong Kong.
-Subsequently, I undertook graduate studies on a university scholarship in the United States where I earned two Master’s degrees in Teaching English as a Second Language (TESL) and Communication-Speech Communication.
-After completing the studies, I returned to Hong Kong and began a language teaching career in the Hong Kong Polytechnic University and the Chinese University of Hong Kong before undertaking full-time doctoral study on Monash Graduate Scholarship (MGS) in Australia.
+Subsequently, I undertook postgraduate studies on two scholarships with stipends in the United States of America where I earned two Master’s degrees in Teaching English as a Second Language (TESL) and Communication (Speech Communication).
+After completing the studies, I returned to Hong Kong and began a language teaching career in the Hong Kong Polytechnic University and the Chinese University of Hong Kong before undertaking full-time doctoral study on Monash Graduate Scholarship (MGS) with stipends in Australia.
 My completed PhD research in 2005 was in psychology where I investigated the relationship between humour appreciation, sense of humour, personality, and psychological wellbeing among adults across cultures.